 The Meera Sky Garden House, Singapore

-The eco-friendly house has no dependence on mechanical air conditioning and central void volumes that maximize the cross ventilation.
+The eco-friendly house has no dependence on mechanical air conditioning and central void volumes that maximize cross ventilation.
 As a result, the home also reduces artificial lighting and energy consumption.

-The best feature is the garden found on the roof and other building parts on each level to provide natural shade.
-In addition, using natural light flowing into the house and more grass areas provides less thermal storage in this passive house than using conventional building materials.
+The best feature is the garden on the roof and other building parts on each level to provide natural shade.
+In addition, using natural light flowing into the house and more grass areas provides less thermal storage in this passive house than conventional building materials.

 Thus, the natural materials in the construction allow this existing home not to need a cooling system.